AP source: Jaguars trading Ngakoue to Vikings for 2 picks - WHIZ News

 Ngakoue made it clear on several occasions this year that he no longer wanted to play in Jacksonville, even sparring with the team owner’s son on Twitter.
 And Ngakoue left millions on the table to make it happen.

+Ifeadi Odenigbo has been in line to take over for Griffen after a breakout performance in 2019, but now he will give the Vikings rotational depth at arguably the most important defensive spot.

+Odenigbo didn’t seem to approve of the trade, simply tweeting “Fools gold” on Sunday.

-Ngakoue could have signed with the Jags last summer and earned about $40 million guaranteed between 2019 and 2020.
+Ngakoue could have signed a long-term deal with the Jags last summer and would have earned about $40 million guaranteed between 2019 and 2020.
 Instead, he will make roughly $15 million over those two seasons.

 The 25-year-old Ngakoue didn’t believe Jacksonville’s front office showed him enough respect considering what he did since joining the organization as a third-round draft pick in 2016.